-A total of 102 dishes will be featured in this year’s a la carte buffet, available exclusively at Si Chuan Dou Hua Restaurant, PARKROYAL on Beach Road from 8 July to 30 September 2019.
+A total of 102 dishes will be featured in this year’s a la carte buffet, available exclusively at Si Chuan Dou Hua Restaurant, PARKROYAL on Beach Road till 14 October 2019 (extended due to overwhelming response).

 With a minimum of four adults to dine, the buffet is priced at $60++ per adult and $30++ per child (aged from six to twelve), available for dinner daily and also for lunch on weekends and public holidays.
 Reservation is highly recommended.

 UOB Cardmembers enjoy one dines free with three paying adults on the à la carte buffet.

 Quote [DFD] and bring back a bottle of Chef Zeng Feng’s Homemade Chilli Oil upon dining.
 Per table per bill.

 Si Chuan Dou Hua Restaurant – PARKROYAL on Beach Road

 Opening Hours: 11:30am – 10:30pm (Mon – Sun)